HIT Program Application

 - Students must submit a separate HIT Program application by June 1 to be considered for Fall admission or by October 1 to be considered for Spring admission into the degree or diploma programs of study.

 - Students who select the Degree or Diploma programs of study should download and print the HIT Medical Form and Instructions no later than the date that the HIT Program Application is submitted.

-- Applicants must submit a completed medical form, including required immunizations and titers, to Kim Lucas by July 18 for Fall admission or by December 1 for Spring admission.
+- Applicants must submit a completed medical form, including required immunizations and titers, to Debra Glover by July 18 for Fall admission or by December 1 for Spring admission.
 Please view the Clinical Requirements for more information.